 This document has been prepared to provide overall guidance for conserving energy and costs.
-It is an output of a research exercise undertaken by DESL supported by the United Nations Industrial Development Organization (UNIDO) and Bureau of Energy Efficiency (BEE) for the benefit of the Forging units located in the Eastern Region of the country.
+It is an output of a research exercise undertaken by DESL supported by the United Nations Industrial Development Organization (UNIDO) and Bureau of Energy Efficiency (BEE) for the benefit of the Hand-tool units located at Jalandhar, Punjab, India.
 The contents and views expressed in this document are those of the contributors and do not necessarily reflect the views of DESL, BEE or UNIDO, its Secretariat, its Offices in India and elsewhere, or any of its Member States.